The National Emergency Management Agency supports a number of valuable emergency management resources across the country.

 All states and territories maintain USAR capabilities and arrangements.
 Australia maintains two internationally accredited USAR capabilities in New South Wales and Queensland, which are on standby to assist other countries.

-During disasters that involve structural collapses, Emergency Management Australia works closely with the Department of Foreign Affairs and Trade to deploy Urban Search and Rescue.
+During disasters that involve structural collapses, the National Emergency Management Agency works closely with the Department of Foreign Affairs and Trade to deploy Urban Search and Rescue.

 Australian Disaster Preparedness Framework